misc-options.Rd

 shows the difference.

 By default, plots created in R have a white background and use black (and other darker colors) as the plotting color.
 Figures created with the metafor package also adhere to this standard.
-However, all plotting functions in the package are designed such that switching to a dark background is easily possible.
+However, all plotting functions in the package are designed in such a way that switching to a dark background is easily possible.
 For this, one should set the canvas/figure background to a dark color (e.g., "black"

 or "gray10"